hawshemi/Blockchain/README.md

     ```

-2. Create a virtual environmnet of python and then run:
+2. Create a virtual environment of python and then run:

     ```
     pip install -r requirements.txt